 Because the election of directors is determined on the basis of a plurality of the votes cast, abstentions have no effect on the election of directors.
-Because the approval of a majority of shares present and entitled to vote is required to ratify the appointment of Ernst & Young LLP as our independent public accountants, abstentions have the effect of a vote against the proposal.
+Because the approval of a majority of shares present and entitled to vote is required to ratify the appointment of Ernst & Young LLP as our independent public accountants and our Employee Stock Purchase Plan, abstentions have the effect of a vote against these proposals.
 Similarly, abstentions have the effect of a vote against the proposal to approve executive compensation (on an advisory basis).